smzerehpoush/resume/README.md

 Farazpardazan is a B2C mobile solution provider, having a team of 40 developers.
 The main focus of this company is FinTech, including InsurTech, Payment Assistant, and PFM.
 I had the chance to work with very professional developers and engineers.
+- Work on <a href="https://hamrahcard.ir/"> <b> Hamrahcard </b></a> Payment Assistant application with more than 12M users.
+Hamrahcard is the second-ranked payment assistant application in Iran and executes 2M financial transactions per day.
 - Save system from domino failure through adding resilience4j
 - Monitor system with integrating Spring Actuator, Prometheus, and Grafana
 - Implement caching policies through adding on each level